luakit/luakit/README.md

 ### `window.lua`

 Is responsible for building the luakit browser window and defining several helper methods (I.e. `w:new_tab(uri)`, `w:close_tab()`, `w:close_win()`, etc).

 ### `webview.lua`

 Is a wrapper around the webview widget object and is responsible for watching webview signals (I.e. "key-press", "load-status", "resource-request-starting", etc).
 This file also provides several window methods which operate on the current webview tab (I.e. `w:reload()`, `w:eval_js("code here..")`, `w:back()`, `w:forward()`).

 ### `modes.lua`

 Manages the modal aspect of the browser and the actions that occur when switching modes.

 ### `globals.lua`

 Change global options like scroll/zoom step, default window size, useragent, search engines, etc.

-Just copy the files you wish to change (and the rc.lua) into `$XDG_CONFIG_HOME/luakit` (defaults to `~/.config/luakit/`) and luakit will use those files when you next launch it.

 ## Uninstall